Azulinho/ansible-jenkins-showcase/README.md

-This repo contains a demo of how ansible can be used to deploy and configure a jenkins box.
+This repo contains a demo of how ansible can be used to deploy and configure Continous Delivery pipelines using a jenkins box.

-it showcases integration with a few different libraries to deploy and update plugins, jobs, view, pipelines:
+It shows how different libraries can be used with ansible to deploy and update plugins, jobs, view, pipelines:

 * python jenkins-job-builder
 * groovy jenkins job DSL